 Before starting the test sequence, make sure nobody is working in the evaporator or condenser compartment.

-A delay of 15 seconds during which the backup alarm will sound is introduced prior the test start to advise people that may be working on the vehicle.
+The back-up alarm will beep ten (10) times prior the test starts to warn people that may be working on the vehicle.

 To enter this mode: